groupvine/gv-doc/2-members/3-membersGroups.md

 <span class="sub g4s">

 Sub-groups provide additional flexibility in how you manage your membership and target your emails.
+New sub-groups can be added on the Membership's "Manage Sub-groups" page.

 Here are a sub-group's key features:

 * Sub-groups have their own membership that is selected from the parent group's membership and is independent from other sub-groups.